BlafKing/BEP/Reasoning.md

 Hi all, unfortunately I can no longer keep hosting this bot for multiple reasons:

-Primarely, it's caused by Discord, I used to host this bot exclusively on a Discord server called LuckStruck9, however I used a `user discord bot` to update the messages.
+Primarely, it's caused by Discord, I used to host this bot exclusively on a Discord server called LuckStruck9, however at first I used a `user discord bot` to update the messages.
 Later on I found out making and using a user bot is not allowed by Discord's TOS and my main account got permanently banned for this.

 There are 2 types of bans on discord: